azabicki/DoomPy/README.md

   - Every time a catastrophe is turned, select it from the dropdown box.
     - _First player_ is automatically changed.
   - Since `Prepper` is able to choose the `World's End` effect, you may need to change it manually.
-  - As soon as every _trait's world's end effects_ are resolved, click on th `GO!` button to activate the actual `World's E` effect.
+  - As soon as every _trait's world's end effects_ are resolved, click on th `GO!` button to activate the actual `World's End` effect.
 - **Settings:**
   - As a joke, we thought it could be funny to record our own little `Sound-Bites` of all the "_quotes_" on top of every trait.
 But until now, we only added some generic mp3's.
 Turn it on and be surprised :smile: (or annoyed :roll_eyes:)
     - <img src="./doompy/images/note_off.png" width="18"> `Music Off`